-Given this is the beginning of a new decade, I glanced at some previous New Year blog.
+Given this is the beginning of a new decade, I glanced at some previous New Year blogs.
 Not my best idea!
 The world of Early Years is still Groundhog Day with little progress in gaining recognition and funding for the sector.
 So, in 2020 it’s crucial things must change.

 I found a few nuggets of ‘good sense’ in the book Swearing Is Go*d F*r You by Emma Byrne.
 It is my most successful way to manage stress, frustration and stupidity of which we have a surfeit.
 Turn on the TV and enter the pit of political and celebrity insanity.
 So, thank you to those producers who cheered us up with the genius Fleabag, Killing Eve and Gentleman Jack – please do more to keep us all sane.

 The last few years have been painful but, at the same time, brought kindness into sharp relief.
 Practical examples which cheered me up included LEYF nursery managers; Gemma at Marks Gate and Caroline at Leys responding to their working parents’ poverty with a food bank and food swop scheme (not just tins of chick peas which challenges many of our culinary skills especially if you haven’t got a blender) but by collecting food that was both healthy and easy to serve to hungry children.

 Our colleague, Tina from Eastbury introduced bowls of fruit in her nursery for parents to help themselves as they rushed off to work.
 Nausheen from Earls Court raised the issue of homelessness by taking part in The World’s Big Sleep Out to raise the awareness about the massive 165% increase in homelessness whilst people like Alethea from Burgess Park and Enisa at Abbots Manor opened their nursery doors to children with additional learning needs.